The Top 10 Must See Waterfalls In Iceland

 Svartifoss commands an almost cathedral-like sense of awe – and it’s perhaps no coincidence that Guthjon Samuelsson, the architect of Reykjavik’s striking Hallgrimskirkja cathedral, sought inspiration here.
 Make the pilgrimage to this revered waterfall at Skaftafell, the gateway to the Vatnajokull National Park.
 From the visitor centre, an easy two-hour round-trip walking trail features head-spinning views of the falls.

-Falling for Svartifoss: 10-night National Parks & Natural Wonders self-drive
+See it for yourself on our: 10-night National Parks & Natural Wonders self-drive

 5. Hengifoss: Near Egilsstadir, East Iceland